Got a bored teen? Productive teenage activities at home to not only keep your teen entertained, but to also keep them moving towards their future.

 By taking the time to figure out your personality type, you can learn much more about yourself and how to handle certain situations.

-Some fun and insightful personality quizzes include:
+Some fun and insightful personality quizzes for teens include:

 16. Learn a Useful and Essential Life Skill